tshamz/pav2tty5lo7geycf/README.md

 There are two express servers that each open up a single websocket connection with Predictit, one for realtime market/contract updates (`markets/`), one for for platform notifications (`notifications/`).
 Both take care of opening up their connection with Predictit, reconnecting if the their link gets severed, and handling the receipt of messages pushed from Predictit.
 After parsing out the data from the received message, it's then sent to a firebase function for storage in our own realtime database.
 The servers are deployed as services to their own containers on Google App Engine.

 **Notes:**
+* The `status` is there as the default Google App Engine service; it doesn't do anything noteworthy
 * The market/contract messages are sent from Predictit when:
   - Market volume changes
   - Contract price changes